Last updated Feb 20, 2025

 - App has Connect modules

-You will see all possible reasons for ineligibility, which helps narrow down the necessary changes to the app.
+You will see all applicable reasons for ineligibility, which helps narrow down the necessary changes to the app.

 Eligibility check at app deployment